 In general, we apply the following conditions to each of our corporate partnerships:

-Circumstances where there may be legitimate concern include - but are not limited to:
+Circumstances where there may be legitimate concern include - but are not limited to – companies that are:

 We are committed to retaining our independent stance in relation to the use of medication so that we can continue providing a voice for people with experience of mental health problems.
-This policy is also binding on all local Minds, as provided for in their affiliation agreement.
+In order to retain this independence.
+Mind will not accept donations or fundraising from companies manufacturing pharmaceuticals.
+This policy also applies to all local Minds, as part of their affiliation agreement.

 The definition of pharmaceutical manufacturers does not extend to retailers such as chemists who predominantly manufacture own brand over the counter medication, unless they are significant manufacturers of pharmaceuticals associated with the treatment of mental health problems.

-Companies who produce alternative remedies, e.g. St John's Wort, vitamins, etc, are also excluded from this policy.
+Companies who produce alternative remedies, for example St John's Wort, vitamins, etc, are also excluded from this policy.

-Mind wants their mental health training and support to be available to and benefit everyone, regardless of their employer or industry.
-Mind’s mental health training and consultancy and Workplace Wellbeing Index, is available to companies manufacturing pharmaceuticals.
+At Mind we want our mental health training and support to be available to and benefit everyone, regardless of their employer or industry.
+Mind’s mental health training and consultancy and our Workplace Wellbeing Index is available to all companies, including those manufacturing pharmaceuticals.